-A. The permit area will be reclaimed to a condition that allows for re-establishment of a self-sustaining ecosystem appropriate for the life zone of the surrounding areas following closure unless conflicting with the approved post-mining land use.
+- A. The permit area will be reclaimed to a condition that allows for re-establishment of a self-sustaining ecosystem appropriate for the life zone of the surrounding areas following closure unless conflicting with the approved post-mining land use.
 Each closeout plan must be developed to meet the site-specific characteristics of the mining operation and the site.
-The closeout plan must specify incremental work to be done within specific time frames to accomplish the reclamation.

-B. Waiver for Pits and Waste Units An operator may apply for a waiver for open pits or waste units from the requirement of achieving a post-mining land use or self-sustaining ecosystem.
+The closeout plan must specify incremental work to be done within specific time frames to accomplish the reclamation. - B. Waiver for Pits and Waste Units An operator may apply for a waiver for open pits or waste units from the requirement of achieving a post-mining land use or self-sustaining ecosystem.
 The operator must show that achieving a post-mining land use or self-sustaining ecosystem is not technically or economically feasible or is environmentally unsound.
-The Director may grant the waiver for an open pit or waste unit if he finds:

-(1) measures will be taken to ensure that the open pit or waste unit will meet all applicable federal and state laws, regulations and standards for air, surface water and ground water protection following closure; and

-(2) the open pit or waste unit will not pose a current or future hazard to public health or safety.
+The Director may grant the waiver for an open pit or waste unit if he finds: - (1) measures will be taken to ensure that the open pit or waste unit will meet all applicable federal and state laws, regulations and standards for air, surface water and ground water protection following closure; and - (2) the open pit or waste unit will not pose a current or future hazard to public health or safety.

 The revised AP-27 remediation plan provided measures without a specific time frame to complete the reclamation.
+Open Pit pool pH mitigation has been ongoing since 1996, and it is unknown if AWS source controls will eliminate the need for re-occurring pH mitigation.
 The source control measures discussed in the AP-27 status report (JSAI, 2014) have been completed and implemented.
-A water treatment system has been designed and constructed, with the system startup planned for summer of 2020.
-The water treatment system will operate seasonally for several years until cleanup standards are achieved.
+A water treatment system has been designed and constructed, with the system startup in summer of 2021.
+The water treatment system will operate seasonally for several years until cleanup standards are achieved (Appendix B).

-The open pit currently contains a continuous source of water that is accessible to wildlife and livestock that was not there prior to the open pit.
-Wildlife is currently using the open pit water, and there are signs of an ecosystem within the existing open pit walls and benches.
-The determination of the current and future extent of the existing wildlife and biotic communities needs to be addressed in the CCP update.
-The CCP should be updated to provide additional technical analysis regarding the re-establishment of a self-sustaining ecosystem appropriate for the life zone of the surrounding areas following completion of the revised AP-27 remediation plan.
+The Open Pit currently contains a continuous source of water that is accessible to wildlife and livestock that was not there prior to the Open Pit.
+Wildlife is currently using the Open Pit water, and there are no livestock on property.
+The current Open Pit pool chemistry meets the standards for wildlife, as long as pH controls measures are maintained.
+The CCP should be updated to provide additional technical analysis regarding the Justification for a pit waiver.

-The other option to a revision is a waiver, if LAC chooses not to stick with the current CCP and AP-27.
+A pit waiver for SSE is recommended if LAC chooses not to stick with the CCP as written in 1996.
 The waiver would also result in an update of the required surface-water standards in AP-27 and update of the CCP.
-The only reason for a waiver is if the open pit water quality cannot meet the required water-quality standards, and the remaining exposed pit walls, and benches are considered to not achieve the PMLU.
+The reason for a waiver is the remaining exposed pit walls, and benches are considered to not achieve the PMLU.